RosettaCommons/documentation/application_documentation/stepwise/stepwise-classes-overview.md

 (2) In `StepWiseMonteCarlo`, several cycles of Monte Carlo minimization are run on the pose, again using a standard Rosetta `MonteCarlo` object.

-(3) Each cycle involves random selection of a `SWA_Move`.
+(3) Each cycle involves random selection of a `StepWiseMove`.
 [There is also a mode where you can apply a single move for testing or for enumeration.]

-(4) Application of a `SWA_Move` means adding, deleting, splitting, or merging some residues in the pose; and then asking a `StepWiseModeler` to resample the affected DOFs.
+(4) Application of a `StepWiseMove` means adding, deleting, splitting, or merging some residues in the pose; and then asking a `StepWiseModeler` to resample the affected DOFs.
 The resampled DOFs define a `move_element` which can be the backbone DOFS of a terminal residue, the internal covalent connection between contiguous residues, or a jump (re-docking).
 Its also possible to not make any covalent adds/deletes to the `pose` and just resampled a specific connection.

 (5) The `StepWiseModeler` does some aligning and packing of the pose and then runs a `StepWiseConnectionSampler` using a bunch of variables setup in `StepWiseWorkingParameters`.
 That's the key step.
 After that, the `StepWiseModeler` then minimizes one (or sometimes more) resulting poses.